thundercore/developers-portal/docs-en/bep20-on-thunder.md

 ### How to get BEP20-TT

-To get BEP20-TT with your TT, please visit the (ThunderCore Bridge)[https://bridge.thundercore.com/bsc/] and connect your wallet to the interface to swap your TT to BEP20-TT on the Binance Smart Chain.
+To get BEP20-TT with your TT, please visit the [ThunderCore Bridge](https://bridge.thundercore.com/bsc/] and connect your wallet to the interface to swap your TT to BEP20-TT on the Binance Smart Chain.)

 To learn how to swap assets from ThunderCore to Binance Smart Chain, kindly refer to the [tutorial](https://docs.thundercore.com/docs/TransferringCrossChainAssets-BSC.pdf).